cdurf1/Trial/Graphical_User_Interface_9_0.md

 The Server Configuration window is shown next.
 This is an example only configuration only.
 ![md_Graphics/config_servers.png][f9.15]

 This window supports the range of server configuration tasks.
-For instructions on how to add servers, see MAKEREF Add one or more HA servers.
+For instructions on how to add servers, see <a href="Creating_new_lustre_fs_3_0.md/#3.4">Add one or more HA servers</a>.

 Under Server Configuration, you can:

 - Add an object storage server.
 Click **+ Add Server** or **+ Add More Servers**.
 - View existing servers for all file systems.
 - View **Server State**: This indicator tells you the alert status for that server.
 A green check mark indicates that all is well with that server.
 A red exclamation mark indicates an active alert has been generated for this server; you can mouse over the exclamation mark to learn the cause of the alert.
-See MAKEREF View all status messages for more information.
+See <a href="#9.3.4">View all status messages</a> for more information.
 - View the **Profile** associated with each server.
 When you add a new server, you select the server profile for that server.
 The profile defines the role of that server.
 There are generally four server profiles available, however your installation may list more.
 The four common server profiles are:
     - *Managed storage server*
     - *Monitored storage server*